JonCooperWorks/wgrpcd-rs/README.md

 --wireguard_public_key Path to the Wireguard public key file [default: wg.key]
 ```

+## Authentication
+`wgrpcd` uses mTLS to limit access to the gRPC API.
+Unencrypted connections will be rejected.
+Client certificates must be signed by the Certificate Authority passed with the `-ca-cert` flag.

 ## Building and Running
 The [build.rs](build.rs) script handles compiling the protobuf definitions located at [`proto/wgrpcd.proto`](./proto/wgrpcd.proto) and generating the necessary Rust code for gRPC communication.
+Simply ```cargo build``` and everything will be handled.
+### Prerequisites
+Before you start, make sure Rust and Cargo are installed on your system.

 ## Deployment
 If the `CLOUD_INIT` environment variable is set, the build script will automatically generate a wgrpcd-cloud-init-deploy.yml file.